 I have pinned this location as Bahía Inglesa, but you may want to stay Copiapó as you will have a few more options.
 Plus it is easier access to both the beach and the volcano… now that’s a cool sentence, get your bed booked!

 This coastal boho beauty is best known for its hills and colourful buildings, both of which are really worth exploring.
 It is also known as an art capital depicted by stunning murals and some of the most creative and philosophical graffiti you will ever see.
+You’ll find a couple of artsy Valparaíso hostels as well, perfect for backpackers that want to stay in the area for a bit longer.

 You must take time to see the iconic Cerro Alegre Dare.
 I’m not sure I trust its structural integrity, but if you’re feeling brave you may like to use the rickety mountain elevator to get to the top.
 It’s an experience in itself.